elielberra/note-saver/README.md

 The application includes basic test coverage using [Jest](https://jestjs.io/), primarily as an experiment.
 While the current coverage is minimal, additional tests may be added in the future to enhance reliability.

 ## Bash Scripts

-The `setupLocalEnvironment.sh` bash script configures the host machine to run this application.
-It executes three sub-scripts to achieve this:

-- The real `.env` file is not uploaded to the repository for security reasons.
-However, a dummy `.env` file is included, and its passwords can be auto-populated using `insertDummyPasswords.sh`.
-- `insertDummyPasswords.sh` generates the Certificate Authority (CA) and the key required for creating SSL certificates.
-It also configures the CA to be recognized as a valid authority by the operating system.
-Additionally, this script automatically configures Google Chrome and Mozilla Firefox to trust the CA.
-- `configureHostsFile.sh` modifies the hosts file to enable local DNS resolution for the domains `notesaver` and `server.notesaver`.
+The `setupLocalEnvironment.sh` script configures the host machine to run this application by setting up environment variables, generating SSL certificates, ensuring local DNS resolution, configuring executable permissions, and adjusting the virtual memory settings of the OS.
+It automates tasks like inserting dummy passwords, creating and trusting a Certificate Authority (CA), and modifying the hosts file for local development.

 ## How to Run this App